 - Haven’t had back pain before

 - Have a history of cancer or osteoporosis

 If none of these things applies, you can try to manage your pain at home with:

 Most experts agree that prolonged bed rest is associated with a longer recovery period.
 Further, people on bed rest are more likely to develop depression, blood clots in the legs, and decreased muscle tone.
 Very few experts recommend more than a 48-hour period of decreased activity or bed rest.
 In other words, get up and get moving to the extent you can unless your doctor tells you otherwise.

 Sleeping with a pillow between the knees while lying on one side may increase comfort.
 Some doctors recommend lying on your back with a pillow under your knees.

-No specific back exercises were found that improved pain or increased functional ability in people with acute back pain.
+There are no specific back exercises that have been shown to improve pain or increase functional ability in people with acute back pain.
 Exercise, however, may be useful for people with chronic back pain to help them return to normal activities and work.

-Ibuprofen (such as Advil, Nuprin, or Motrin), available over-the-counter, is an excellent medication for the short-term treatment of low back pain.
-Because of the risk of ulcers and gastrointestinal bleeding, talk with your doctor about using this medication for a long time.
+- Ibuprofen (such as Advil or Motrin), available over-the-counter, is an excellent medication for the short-term treatment of low back pain.
+Because of the risk of ulcers and gastrointestinal bleeding, talk with your doctor about using this medication.

 - Acetaminophen (such as Tylenol) and naproxen sodium (Aleve) are also effective in relieving pain.
 Always take them as directed.
 If your pain doesn’t go away with OTC drugs after 10 days, ask your doctor if they recommend prescription meds.

 You can also buy sprays and creams to dull pain.
 These topical remedies make your skin feel hot or cold to mask the back pain beneath.